DIY Garlic Water Pesticide for Organic Pest Control

 • Use it once a week for better prevention.
 If your plants have severe pest issues, then spray garlic water twice a week or whenever you see pests.

 • During rain, when plants get wet, re-apply the solution.
-Do this after every time you water the plants too.
+Do this every time you water the plants, too.

 Benefits of Using Garlic Water Pesticide for Plants

-Garlic is completely organic and safe for both plants and you.
-According to the Environmental Protection Agency, contact with certain toxic pesticides has a potential health risk, and using garlic water as a pesticide prevents exposure to them.
+Garlic water is completely organic and safe for both plants and humans.
+According to the Environmental Protection Agency (EPA), contact with certain toxic pesticides poses potential health risks.
+Using garlic water eliminates these risks!

 It is also effective against bean beetles, whiteflies, aphids, Colorado potato beetles, spider mites, moths, ants, termites, and cabbage worms while keeping the beneficial bugs safe.
 You can use garlic water solution as a soil treatment for fungus gnats and nematodes too.